Lab access how-to

 1. Discuss which lab and equipment you require access to with your Academic supervisor.

 • Confirm which lab and equipment you need to use.
-If you are unsure in making your selection, please discuss with your supervisor or contact Tamsin Peters (Lab Manager J18) for guidance.
+If you are unsure about your decisions, please discuss them with your supervisor or contact Tamsin Peters (Lab Manager J18) for guidance.

 Access to equipment